polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 This configuration tells Babel that we want to use the [babel-preset-es2015](http://babeljs.io/docs/plugins/preset-es2015/) module that we installed previously.

-Having installed the Babel dependencies, let's next look at the directory structure of our `yarsay` module:
+Having installed the Babel dependencies, let's next look at the directory structure of our `yarsay` module.

 ## Structuring Your Project